cloud-music

 Install pnpm, which cloud-5 and Strudel use rather than npm.
 On macOS (I don’t know about other platforms), you may need to specifically install node@18.

-To initialize the local repository, obtain dependencies, build a static Web site, and run it locally, execute the following commands:
+To initialize the local repository, obtain dependencies, build a static Web site, and run it locally, execute the following commands in the root directory:

 Before updating Strudel from GitHub, make a branch to contain the updates if they break cloud-5.